frc971/971-Robot-Code/documentation/tutorials/submitting-code-for-a-review.md

 3. Add the changes using `git add <file1> <file2> ...`.

-4. Add the changes you made to the previous commit by running `git commit --amend`.
+4. Add the changes you made to the previous commit by running `git commit --amend -s`.
 This will allow you to edit the previous commit message.
 MAKE SURE YOU DON'T EDIT THE GERRIT Change-Id.
 This is what Gerrit uses to know that you're updating an existing change instead of pushing a new one.

+5. Send the updated change to Gerrit with
+   `git push origin HEAD:refs/for/master`.

 ## Troubleshooting
 * If your commit is missing a Change-Id, you'll get a reasonably understandable